cs100/template-lab-02-git-flow/README.md

 > Note: while this merge was relatively straight-forward and we just wanted to accept what was in master, there are times when you will need to merge both branches in order to get what you actually want.
 This may lead to additional errors, so its always important to test the code to make sure it's still working after a merge has been resolved.

 Once you are done, be sure to `git add` the file you just modified, commit it, and push to GitHub.
 When committing a merge, simply typing `git commit` without the `-m` flag will automatically populate a merge message.
-Partner 1 should now refresh the `Count Unit Test` PR on GitHub.
-Notice that every commit made in the branch should appear within the PR automatically, so you don't need to close and re-open a PR if there are issues.
-PRs and the conversation and commit history associated with them can serve as valuable documentation about why certain design or coding decisions were made.
+Partner 1 should now refresh the `Count Unit Test` pull request on GitHub.
+Notice that every commit made in the branch should appear within the pull request automatically, so you don't need to close and re-open a pull request if there are issues. pull requests and the conversation and commit history associated with them can serve as valuable documentation about why certain design or coding decisions were made.

-Using the good practices for code reviews reference above, make sure everything looks good with this PR.
+Using the good practices for code reviews reference above, make sure everything looks good with this pull request.
 There should no longer be any merge conflicts, so go ahead and press "Merge pull request" and repeat the same process of deleting the branch as stated above.

 ## Reverting Commits

 Throughout the development process, there are times where new commits may introduce problems in existing code.
 For these situations we can use git to revert the changes so our master is functional while we debug the issue on our own branch.
-This is very important for larger teams who might have contributors branching off of a broken master, leading to frustration when a developer thinks their changs are broken when really it was master that was broken.
+This is very important for larger teams who might have contributors branching off of a broken master, leading to frustration when a developer thinks their changes are broken when really it was master that was broken.

+> Tip: If you discover a *regression* as you are testing your changes that does not seem obviously related to your changes, you may want to quickly checkout master and test to see if the bug exists there, too.

+> Advanced tip: When tracking down a regression, it helps to identify the particular commit that introduced it.
+To do this, first identify an older commit when the test case is known to work.
+The offending commit can now be located using *binary search*.
+The ability to isolate bugs in this way is a very powerful feature of version control.
+There is a tool (`git bisect`) that automates this process for you.

 Uh-oh, we forgot about adding the function to `main.cpp`!
 Let's do that now.
 Since Partner 1 resolved the merge conflict, Partner 2 should do this part.